mvit777/BikeDistributor/README.md

  >What is the Chinese dream?”
 I think the Chinese dream is the American dream plus 10%.
 It’s not the European dream of restraint and conservation.
 I think they’re closer to Americans.
 They want even more, bigger, better—as a generalization of course - Karl Gerth

-(I know I'm getting a bit bombastic for my project targets but dreaming costs nothing.
-By the way, bombastic in italian can be translated as roboant(e) which adds more lol to the whole project)
+(I know I'm getting a bit bombastic about my project targets but dreaming costs nothing.)

  ## Related and inspiring links ##